 The RAM in this device is the same 6GB but it is a perfect partner for the new processor to have an extremely smooth user experience.
 The 3000 mAh battery of the OnePlus 3 gets a 13% capacity more power making it to 3400 mAh – almost close to Pixel XL’s 3,450 mAh.
 With this much battery power, a user can expect a couple of days of standard use.

 Dash Charging is back with 3T, so you can fuel an empty battery of 3T halfway in just thirty minutes.
 As Google is cracking down on third-party solutions, this can be a bit downside for the OnePlus at the moment as the charging works only with the company’s proprietary charger.

 Coming to storage, the company is still offering 64GB, however now you can double the space by adding an extra $40 onto your billing of 3T.
 But remember, though there is a dual-SIM slot, you will not be able to add a microSD in for extra storage.

-Coming to the conclusion, many of the folks will be wondering whether the new handset is worth an upgrade over its predecessor.
-Well, it depends but with a heavy processor and nice battery life and added storage, surely 3T can be said a good upgrade over its predecessor.
+Coming to the conclusion, many folks will be wondering whether the new handset is worth an upgrade over its predecessor.
+Well, it depends but with a heavy processor and nice battery life, and added storage, surely 3T can be said a good upgrade over its predecessor.

 The device is priced at $439, which is $40 more than its previous version, but it seems appropriate considering all of the upgrades the company is offering here.
-Moreover, the price is well below the Google Pixel XL’s which is whooping $769.
+Moreover, the price is well below the Google Pixel XL’s which is a whopping $769.